Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Methodology

 \subsection{Kilonova simulations and surrogate model}

 We assume a two-component kilonova model consisting of lanthanide-rich, equatorial dynamical ejecta and lanthanide-poor, axial wind ejecta as described in \cite{kilonova-lanl-WollaegerNewGrid2020, 2021ApJ...910..116K} and motivated by numerical simulations \citep{2019ARNPS..69...41S, just23}.
-Each component is assumed to be homologously expanding and parameterized by a mass and velocity such that $M_{\rm{d}}$, $v_{\rm{d}}$ and $M_{\rm{w}}$, $v_{\rm{w}}$ describe the dynamical and wind components' masses and averaged velocities, respectively.
+Each component is assumed to be homologously expanding and parameterized by a mass and velocity such that ($m_{\rm{d}}$, $v_{\rm{d}}$) and ($m_{\rm{w}}$, $v_{\rm{w}}$) describe the dynamical and wind components' masses and averaged velocities, respectively.
 The morphology for the dynamical component is an equatorially centered torus, while the wind component is represented by an axially-centered peanut component; Figure~1 of \cite{kilonova-lanl-WollaegerNewGrid2020} displays the torus-peanut, or ``TP," schematic corresponding to the morphologies employed in this work; see Ref. \cite{2021ApJ...910..116K} for a detailed definition.

 The lanthanide-rich dynamical ejecta stems from $r$-process nucleosynthesis in the neutron-rich ejected material, characterized by a low electron fraction ($Y_{\rm{e}} \equiv n_{\rm{p}}/(n_{\rm{p}} + n_{\rm{n}})$) of $Y_e = 0.04$, with elements reaching the third $r$-process peak ($A \sim 195$).
+Our dynamical ejecta explores the nucleosynthesis resulting from the full $r$-process; however, recent studies have shown that the dynamical ejecta can be less neutron rich when considering neutrino interactions (see, e.g., Ref. \cite{2022MNRAS.510.2804K}).
 The wind ejecta originates from higher $Y_e = 0.27$ that encapsulates elements between the first ($A \sim 80$) and second ($A \sim 130$) $r$-process peaks.
 The detailed breakdown of the elements in each component can be found in Table~2 of Ref.~\cite{kilonova-lanl-WollaegerNewGrid2020}.

 To generate the simulations on which the surrogate model discussed in this work is trained, we use \texttt{SuperNu} \citep{SuperNu}, a Monte Carlo code for simulation of time-dependent radiation transport with matter in local thermodynamic equilibrium.
 The simulated kilonova spectra $F_{\lambda, \rm sim}$ assume the aforementioned two-component model.
 Both components are assumed to have fixed composition and morphology for the duration of each simulation. \texttt{SuperNu} uses radioactive power sources calculated from decaying the $r$-process composition from the \texttt{WinNet} nuclear reaction network \citep{2012ApJ...750L..22W,Korobkin_2012,Reichert2023a,Reichert2023b}.
 These radioactive heating contributions are also weighted by thermalization efficiencies introduced in Ref.~\cite{Barnes_2016} (see Ref.~\cite{Wollaeger2018} for a detailed description of the adopted nuclear heating).
 We use detailed opacity calculations via the tabulated, binned opacities generated with the Los Alamos suite of atomic physics codes \citep{2015JPhB...48n4014F,2020MNRAS.493.4143F,nist_lanl_opacity_database}.
 In the database that we use, the tabulated, binned opacities are not calculated for all elements; therefore, we produce opacities for representative proxy elements by combining pure-element opacities of nuclei with similar atomic properties \citep{2020MNRAS.493.4143F}.
 Specifics of the representative elements for our composition are given in Ref.~\cite{kilonova-lanl-WollaegerNewGrid2020}.